rieljasperapos/3105-backend-design-activity/README.md

 ### **1. Testing the `POST /profile/:id` endpoint:**

-To register a new user, use the following `curl` command:
+To retrieve a specific user, use the following `curl` command:

 ```bash
 -H "Authorization: Bearer <token>"